 For practical purposes I regard 1995 as “Year 0”.
 The internet had been around for several years by then but it was still largely the preserve of relatively tiny numbers of geeks, academics and imaginative small businesses.

 Lest we forget, by 1995 the UK had a number of laws which then acquired new or additional significance, despite being rooted in a pre-internet age.
 I’m thinking, for example, about the Telecommunications Act, 1984,the Computer Misuse Act, 1990 and wider laws dealing with threats against the person of which the anti-stalking laws are an example.
-These laws had been prompted mainly by events in the then real world but they suddenly found an echo in and became relevant to cyberspace.
+These laws had arisen from events in the then real world but they suddenly found an echo in and became relevant to cyberspace.

 The dawning of the internet age